How to Grow and Care for Variegated Triangle Leaf Fig Indoors

 Light Requirements

-It can adapt to lower light conditions but it will grow much slower and may lose its variegation.
-If light is too little it may cause yellowing and leaf drop.
+It can adapt to lower light conditions but it will grow much slower and may lose its variegation.< If light is too little it may cause yellowing and leaf drop.
+Thus, instal in a grow to supplement the light.
+Check out these full spectrum grow lights on Amazon.

-Turn the pot regularly to ensure that the plant receives light on all sides for even growth.
+Turn the pot regularly to ensure that the plant receives light on all sides for even growth and prevent leggy growth.

 Temperature and Humidity

-The best temperature for growing Variegated Triangle Leaf Fig indoors is an average warmth within the range of 16-290C.
+The best temperature for Variegated Triangle Leaf Fig is an average warmth of 16-290C.
 Keep it away from drafts to prevent sudden changes in temperature as they can cause leaf drop.

-Variegated Triangle Leaf Fig can grow in average room humidity but requires a humid environment to thrive.
+Variegated Triangle Leaf Fig can grow in average room humidity but requires above average humidity of 60-70% to thrive.
 To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Learn more on how to increase humidity for houseplants.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest infestation.